7.3 |

 Values cannot only be categorized on the basis of ontology or

-epistemology, on the basis of the type of disciplinary thought
+epistemology, on the basis of the type of disciplinary thought in which

-profile of ethics, they can also be categorized on the basis of
+also be categorized on the basis of their position in a value hierarchy.

-can, then, be derived from a value on a higher level (but not
+Each value on a lower level can, then, be derived from a value on a

-happiness of human happiness-catenals and the happiness of
+happiness-catenals and the happiness of nonhuman

-nonhuman happiness-catenals are values.
-But if the happiness of
+happiness-catenals are values.

-human happiness-catenals is a value, it is not logically
+But if the happiness of human happiness-catenals is a value, it is not

-necessary that happiness is a value, and that the happiness of
+logically necessary that happiness is a value, and that the happiness of

 nonhuman happiness-catenals is a value.
 Now, the value which is